-The Auckland Shambhala Centre is part of Shambhala, an international community of meditation centres and groups founded by Chögyam Trungpa Rinpoche and now led by his son and lineage holder Sakyong Mipham Rinpoche.
+The Auckland Shambhala Centre is part of Shambhala, an international community of meditation centres and groups that was founded by Chögyam Trungpa Rinpoche and has until recently been led by his son and lineage holder Sakyong Mipham Rinpoche.

 Our lineage combines the Kagyü and Nyingma lineages of Tibetan Buddhism with the Shambhala tradition of living an uplifted life, fully engaged with the world.
 Our lineage family includes teachers such as: Pema Chödrön, Judy Lief and some of the pre-eminent Tibetan Rinpoches now teaching in the West.